-(b) The Secretary of Revenue shall cause to be prepared and shall promulgate tables for computing amounts to be withheld with respect to different rates of wages for different payroll periods applicable to the various combinations of exemptions to which an employee may be entitled and taking into account the limited ten percent (10%) deduction above referred to appropriate standard deduction.
-Such The tables may provide for the same amount to be withheld within reasonable salary brackets or ranges so designed as to result in the withholding during a year of approximately the amount of an employee's indicated income tax liability with respect to said for that year.
-The withholding of wages pursuant to and in accordance with such these tables shall be deemed as a matter of law to constitute compliance with the provisions of subsection (a) of this section, notwithstanding any other provisions of this Article."
+(b) The Secretary of Revenue shall cause to be prepared and shall promulgate tables for computing amounts to be withheld with respect to different rates of wages for different payroll periods applicable to the various combinations of exemptions to which an employee may be entitled and taking into account the limited ten percent (10%) standard deduction above referred to.
+Such tables may provide for the same amount to be withheld within reasonable salary brackets or ranges so designed as to result in the withholding during a year of approximately the amount of an employee's indicated income tax liability with respect to said year.
+The withholding of wages pursuant to and in accordance with such tables shall be deemed as a matter of law to constitute compliance with the provisions of subsection (a) of this section, notwithstanding any other provisions of this Article."